 Verdict: Yes, but that doesn’t prove cannabis is bad

-“When you have more of a substance around there can be be exposure and overdose,” said Goldstein.
+“When you have more of a substance around there can be exposure and overdose,” said Goldstein.
 “That doesn’t make the substance bad.”
-Goldstein said this really boils down to a parenting issue—she advises parents to keep their cannabis in a high up place where kids can’t reach it, or in a locked cabinet, the same as with other prescriptions.
-She said when a child is admitted to the ER because of cannabis ingestion, generally speaking there’s no medical intervention necessary—you check their vital signs and, if they’re asleep, wait for them to wake up.
+Goldstein said this really boils down to a parenting issue—she advises parents to keep their cannabis at a distance where kids can’t reach it, or in a locked cabinet, the same as with other prescriptions.
+She said when a child is admitted to the ER because of cannabis ingestion, generally speaking, there’s no medical intervention necessary—you check their vital signs and, if they’re asleep, wait for them to wake up.

-Haines-Saah told VICE in states where weed is legal, parents may also feel more comfortable calling poison control centres or taking their kids to the hospital for accidental cannabis ingestion because they know they aren’t going to get arrested.
-For 2016-2017 in Alberta, there were 20 pediatric ER visits for cannabis ingestion compared to 700 for ingestion of Tide laundry pods.
+Haines-Saah told VICE in states where weed is legal, parents may also feel more comfortable calling poison control centers or taking their kids to the hospital for accidental cannabis ingestion because they know they aren’t going to get arrested.
+Form 2016 to 2017 in Alberta, there were 20 pediatric ER visits for cannabis ingestion compared to 700 for ingestion of Tide laundry pods.

 Claim: Cannabis exposure can cause seizures, coma, and central nervous depression in kids

 Goldstein said a “coma” in the case of cannabis ingestion could mean the child or adult was sleepy for a few days.
 “It’s certainly not a coma like a head injury type of coma,” she said.
 “There’s no toxin and the child is going to wake up.”

 She said in ten years of being a cannabis doctor, she’s seen two adult patients who took edibles with 100 mg of THC causing them to have seizures.
 “This is all about knowing what dose to take,” she said, noting California has regulated its edibles to max at 100 mg of THC per package.
 As for central nervous system depression, Goldstein said that just means sedation.